LemmaGit/airbnb-clone-project/README.md

    Fine-grained permissions will restrict data access (e.g., users can only edit their own data).
    Prevents unauthorized actions and enforces data ownership.

+## 🚀 CI/CD Pipeline

+**CI/CD (Continuous Integration and Continuous Deployment)** automates the process of testing, building, and deploying code changes.
+CI ensures that new code is automatically tested, while CD deploys approved changes to production quickly and reliably.

+### **Why It’s Important:**

+* Reduces manual errors in deployment
+* Speeds up development and delivery
+* Ensures consistent testing and quality assurance

+### **Tools Used:**

+* **GitHub Actions**: Automates testing and deployment workflows
+* **Docker**: Provides a consistent environment for building and deploying the app
+* **Docker Hub/GitHub Container Registry**: For storing and pulling container images